The Gosprom group's poster

 © Guennadi Maslov

 They were producing black-and-white photographs using the closed down aperture when shooting and the 'point light' when printing images to achieve extra sharpness and depth of field.
 They were interested in documentary photography and were influenced by their famous predecessors the Vremya group, albeit to different degrees.
-They joined forces to continue and develop the black-and-white documentary line of their senior colleagues’ artistic endeavors and exhibit as a group.
+They joined forces to continue and develop the black-and-white documentary line of their senior colleagues’ and exhibit as a group.
 "Nobody really believed that Perestroika would work out, but we all liked that we were allowed to make more noises," Maslov recalls.

 © Vladimir Starko.
 Twinkle, Twinkle, Little Star